 1. HOW SHOULD I SUBMIT A PROBLEM?

-Problem submission is quick and easy - just follow the link in the menu to the left.
-You can contact us for more information.
+Problem submission is quick and easy - just follow this link.

 2. WILL I KNOW IF MY PROBLEM IS BEING WORKED ON?

 Yes.
 We make sure that each clinician is kept informed on the status of their submitted problem.
 Problems are chosen by Team Leaders each September, so look to here from us then!

 3. WHAT IS MY TIME COMMITMENT?

 It’s up to you!
 To submit a problem, we request that each clinician be available for a minimum of one two-hour meeting with the Team that looks to pursue a solution.
 After that, you can participate as much (or as little) in the creation of a solution as you’d like, and you can even hold equity in a Team should they be successful.
 For more information, please contact us.

 4. WHAT HAPPENS TO PROBLEMS IF THEY ARE NOT CHOSEN?